United launched its new Polaris Business Class in December 2016, replacing their BusinessFirst; and Polaris First

 Conclusion United Polaris Business vs. BusinessFirst

 United’s 787-9 Polaris experience was good.
 The seat was comfortable for sleep, and the higher humidity and better pressurization of the 787-9 Dreamliner meant that I did not feel too bad even after such a long flight.
 I would recommend this plane and the new United Polaris product over the old Business Class.
 It offers better food, service, beds (we like the improved linen and mattress).
 Once the full Polaris seats are in operation, this will be a truly great way to fly.

 It is worth reading my tips on how to find cheaper First or Business Class flight tickets to and from North America for a way to save money on your next First, Business and even Premium Economy flight booking.

-You can read more of my United Business Class airline reviews, my United Polaris flight reviews and my top 10 Best Business Class airlines for long-haul travel.
+You can read more United Business Class airline reviews, my United Polaris flight reviews and top 10 Best Business Class airlines for long-haul travel.